Willow (Willow album): Background

 The album and its promotional tour were announced on Smith's social media on June 24, with tour dates being released four days later.
-The tracks are interpolated and have themes such as female empowerment, relationship and being born in the wrong generation.
+The tracks are interpolated and have themes such as female empowerment, relationships and being born in the wrong generation.

 Composition

 Willow's previous record The 1st channeled the sounds of 1990s alternative musicians, yielding comparisons to Tori Amos, Tracy Chapman, Alanis Morissette and others.
 With her self-titled album, she would leap into "spacey" and psychedelic terrain.
 The songs have been seen as both psych-folk and psych soul, as well as dream pop and "dreamy" R&B.